 The DAG discussed the ongoing need to determine whether UTC or local clock time will be used for Change of Supplier (CoS) Reads and Service Appointments.
 The Programme provided recommendations agreed via the Design Resolution Group (DRG) but highlighted the somewhat limited representation provided by participants at this group.

 The DAG noted the levels of representation at the DRG, and considered potential consumer impacts around CoS Reads.
+There was recognition that the current design lacks clarity on CoS reads and Service Appointment.
 As such, the DAG resolved to issue a Programme Participant Information Request (PPIR) to consult on the available options and to gather information to support a decision by the DAG (ACTION DAG29-02).

 ACTION DAG29-02: Programme to issue Programme Participant Information Request on UTC vs Clock Time for Change of Supplier Reads and Service Appointment, and return to November DAG with recommendation for decision